fuerdagegen/berlin-neighborhood-clustering/README.md

 - combined preferences produce more realistic, multi-criteria neighborhood groupings

 This shows how clustering can evolve from exploratory analysis into a foundation for user-driven recommendation systems.

 ---

-## How to run

-1. execute SQL scripts to generate raw feature tables
-2. run `01_data_exploration.ipynb` to build the feature space
-3. run `02_neighborhood_clustering_analysis.ipynb` to perform clustering and analysis

-Core reusable logic is available in `src/`.

----